A Priest, A Deaconess, and a Baptist

 I am blessed.

 He sees me when I’m having an “off” day and tells me to get busy before I break down.
 Frequently, he hugs me when I need it.
 After one particularly difficult day, he told me to get busy.
 He walked up to me and said with love in his eyes “this means more to me than anything and I’m giving it to you for peace.”
 It was a beautiful rosary.
 This link also shows you how to pray the rosary.

 I knew the magnitude of this gift, but he explained the prayers that you pray using the rosary.
-Finally, encouraging me to pray.
+Finally, encouraged me to pray.
 He has walked through the aisles, at work, and prayed over me.
 Also, he has sent me emails of prayer.
 A precious soul, this man has been to me.

-Now, onto the Deaconess…she hasn’t been working with us long, but she is short, black, and a firecracker.
+Now, onto the Deaconess…she hasn’t been working with us long, but she is a short firecracker of a woman.
 She is completely and utterly in love with the Lord and her family.
-In fact, she doesn’t see working at our job as a “job” she sees it as a mission from God.
-Looking at every opportunity to witness and let people know her faith.
-Amazingly, she is an encourager, a protector, a friend, a confidant and she oozes grace and dignity.
+She doesn’t see working at our job as a “job” she sees it as a mission from God.
+Looking at every opportunity to witness and let people know about her faith.
+Amazingly, she is an encourager, a protector, a friend, and a confidant and she oozes grace and dignity.

 She is not shy about her faith.
 For example, she has laid hands on me, with customers waiting, and prayed over me.
 Also, she held me when I cried, she has cried with me.
 She has told me more than once “speak it into existence.”
 It will be.
 Watch your mouth….don’t let that negative stuff come out, don’t speak negativity into existence.
 I’m continually saying something and then catching myself because I think she will hear me and whop me outside the head for expressing negativity.

 Be positive.
 Wait on God.